-Although the reason for the countywide review is a big fall in the pupil population, pupil numbers are not a significant factor here.
-Furthermore, this review of the current arrangements in no way suggests that the schools have not been working well.
-The key issue is whether the primary education provision for Belle Vue can be improved for the future.
+Although the reason for the countywide review is a big fall in the pupil population, pupil numbers are not a particularly significant factor here.
+Furthermore, this review of the current arrangements in no way suggests that the schools have not been working well as they do currently operate effectively.
+The key issue is whether the primary education provision serving East Penrith can be improved for the future.